abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 ### Cljstyle

-There is one more tool that meets almost all my requirements: [`cljstle`](https://github.com/greglook/cljstyle).
+There is one more tool that meets almost all my requirements: [`cljstyle`](https://github.com/greglook/cljstyle).
-Despite it is not so popular as tools described above It has mature foundation cause based on `cljfmt` code. `cljstyle` has a little different rules' logic but is not affect the quality of results.
+Despite it is not so popular as tools described above It has mature foundation cause based on `cljfmt` code. `cljstyle` has a little different rules' logic but it doesn't affect the quality of results.
 It keeps all good parts of `cljfmt` and even adds a few more improvements.
 Main of them are: